Neverland Ranch

 Sycamore Valley Ranch, formerly Neverland Ranch or Neverland Valley Ranch, is a developed property in Santa Barbara County, California, on the edge of Los Padres National Forest.
-From 1988 to 2005, it was the home and private amusement park of the American singer Michael Jackson.
-The ranch is about 5 mi north of unincorporated Los Olivos, and about 8 mi north of the town of Santa Ynez.
+From 1988 to 2005, it was the home of the American singer Michael Jackson.
+The ranch is about 5 mi north of the unincorporated community of Los Olivos, and about 8 mi north of the town of Santa Ynez.

 Originally named Zaca Laderas Ranch, the estate was renamed Sycamore Valley Ranch shortly after it was purchased by the property developer William Bone in 1981.
-In 1988, the ranch was sold to Jackson, who renamed it after Neverland, the fantasy island in the story of Peter Pan, a boy who never ages.
 Jackson first visited the ranch when he visited Paul McCartney, who was staying there during their filming of the "Say Say Say" music video in 1983.
-According to Jackson's sister La Toya, he expressed interest in someday owning the property.
+Jackson purchased it for an undisclosed amount in 1988 and renamed it after Neverland, the fantasy island in the story of Peter Pan, a boy who never ages.
+He installed features including an amusement park that had a similar theme to Disneyland which was Jackson’s favourite theme park, a petting zoo with several animals and a train station with a large floral clock.

-Jackson left Neverland Ranch in 2005, shortly after his acquittal of child sexual abuse charges, and never returned, though he continued to own it until his death in 2009.
-After the property had depreciated for several years, American billionaire businessman Ronald Burkle, a friend of the Jackson family, purchased it in 2020 for US$22 million.
+He owned it until his death in 2009.
+After the property had depreciated for several years, the American billionaire businessman Ronald Burkle, a friend of the Jackson family, purchased it in 2020 for US$22 million after years of failing to find a buyer.

 Background

-The estate was originally known as the Zaca Laderas Ranch at the time of its purchase by the property developer William Bone in 1981.
+The estate was known as the Zaca Laderas Ranch at the time of its purchase by the property developer William Bone in 1981.
 Bone renamed the estate the Sycamore Valley Ranch and moved there with his family.
 Bone commissioned the architect Robert Altevers to design the principal buildings on the ranch, and the pair spent two and a half years researching potential designs and ideas.
 The 13000 sqft main house was completed in 1982, based on a design by Altevers, with formal gardens, a stone bridge, and a 4 acre lake with a 5 ft waterfall.
 Bone later said that in building the house he had "...a desire to express everything I had learned in 15 years of home building...I achieved here all the things I wanted to do in my business but could not".
 He had considered converting the property to a country club but did not do so.
+The gardening and landscape design was led by Thomas A. Stone.